Snecma C.450 Coléoptère (1959)

 ABOUT THE KIT

 The C.450 Coléoptère was France's attempt to build a tail-sitting VTOL fighter in the same vein as America's experimental Lockheed XFV-1 "Salmon," Convair XFY-1 Pogo, and Ryan X-13 Vertijet.
-The plane was distinguished by its annular wing; that is, the wing was shaped like a hollow cylinder, which made the plane look like a flying beer keg.
+The Coléoptère was distinguished by its annular wing; that is, the wing was shaped like a hollow cylinder, which made the plane look like a flying beer keg.
 The Coléoptère was only test-flown a few times in 1959.
-During one of these tests, in an attempt to transition from horizontal to vertical flight, it crashed and was destroyed.
+During one of these tests, in an attempt to transition from horizontal to vertical flight, it crashed and was destroyed, killing its pilot.

-Released in the early 1960s and again in 1965 by France's Heller company, this is the only 1/48 scale model of this ridiculous-looking airplane ever produced.
+Released in the early 1960s and again in 1965 by France's Heller company, this is the only near-1/48 scale model of this airplane ever produced.
 In the 1990's Mach 2 (also French) released a 1/72-scale version complete with transport trailer.

 This model is from Heller's second release.